 Maria "Elizabeth" (Meinert) Gaumer was born on June 10, 1730, in upstate New York or in Macungie Township, Northampton (now Lehigh) County, PA, the daughter of Friedrich and Eva Maria (Weber) Meinert Sr.

 On Oct.
-5, 1748, at the age of 18, Elizabeth married 26-year-old widower Johannes "Dietrich" Gaumer Sr. (1722-1794), said to have been the son of Johann Christopher Hance and Susanna Catherine (Seitz) Gaumer.
-The ceremony took place in Macungie Township, about 25 miles to the northeast of Oley.
+5, 1748, at the age of 18, Elizabeth married 26-year-old widower Johannes "Dietrich" Gaumer Sr. (Jan.
+12, 1722-1794), said to have been the son of Johann Christopher Hance and Susanna Catherine (Seitz) Gaumer.
+The marriage ceremony took place in Macungie Township, about 25 miles to the northeast of Oley.

-Their son Johann "Jacob" Gaumer Sr. also was a member of the army, with Captain Cas.
-Grienlmyer's Company in the First Battalion, County of Northampton, and later with Captain George Knapingberger's Company in the Second Battalion of Northampton County Militia.
+Their son Johann "Jacob" Gaumer Sr. also was a member of the army, as a member of Captain Cas.
+Grienlmyer's Company in the First Battalion, County of Northampton.
+Later, the son joined Captain George Knapingberger's Company in the Second Battalion of Northampton County Militia.

 Dietrich passed away on Sept.
 22, 1794 in Macungie Township.
 He is buried at the Zion Union Cemetery, also known as the Zion Lehigh Evangelical Lutheran Church Cemetery in Alburtis, Lehigh County.
 The lengthy inscription on his upright grave marker is all in the German language.
 [Find-a-Grave]

 ~ The Gaumers' Legacy ~

 In other branches of our family, the German language also continued to be spoken fluently until the time of the Civil War, and on into the 20th century.

 In Macungie Township, the town of Millerstown was formed in 1776 with a purchase of 150 acres of land by Peter Miller who then laid out lots.
 The town became formalized in 1857 with election of borough officials including new burgess James Singmaster.
 In 1875, the town's name was changed to "Macungie" and in 1957, the town celebrated its centennial anniversary.

-Copyright © 2000-2001, 2007, 2015-2017 Mark A. Miner
+Copyright © 2000-2001, 2007, 2015-2021 Mark A. Miner